QuantEcon/lecture-python-intro/linear_algebra.md

 $$

-When considering problems such as la_gf, we need to ask at least some of the following questions
+When considering problems such as eq:la_gf, we need to ask at least some of the following questions

 * Does a solution actually exist?
-* Are there in fact many solutions, and if so how should we interpret them?
-* If no solution exists, is there a best "approximate" solution?
 * If a solution exists, how should we compute it?

 We work up to answering these questions, starting by reviewing some basics.

+Readers familiar with these basic facts can skim them quickly.

 ## {index}`Vectors <single: Vectors>`